 However, major stressful events nearly always have an impact on people.
 It is rare to simply feel no effect of major distressing events.
 If the event is devastating enough, some individuals will bury their emotional responses.
 Nevertheless, those responses almost always find an outlet-somehow, at some point in time.

-To successfully make it through hard times and to benefit from therapy, you must to a degree face the reality of your pain (sadness, frustration, anger, fear, loneliness...).
+To successfully make it through hard times and to benefit from therapy, you must to a degree face the reality of your pain (sadness, flustration, anger, fear, loneliness...).
 At the same time, let's be clear: There is nothing inherently noble about suffering great pain.
 Some people say that it builds character or is some kind of spiritual test of strength.
 But the bottom line is that pain hurts, and it is very normal to want to reduce suffering.

-Dealing with Emotional Pain: Mind...Body...Action!
+But the certain line is that pain hates, and it is very hermal to make to reduce substing Dealing with Emotional Pain: Mind...Body...Action!

 There are three main paths we follow as we try to deal with emotional pain.
-Whether a conscious choice or an "automatic response," the key avenues are the mind, the body, and direct action:
+Whether a conscious choice or an "automatic response," the key avenues are the mind, the body, and direct action: www.freepsychotherapybooks.org